Best Practices of Accreditation Facilitation Projects

 If you provide local support to programs but do no meet the requirements above, please contact us for more information on how the Program Support department can assist you.

-- Register to become an Accreditation Facilitation Project (AFP) or use the AFP Login to update your registered AFP's information.
+- Use the AFP Login to update your registered AFP's information.

 - Get Support for AFPs